 On a whim I bought this deck about 15 years ago in a bookstore in Scotland.
 I knew nothing about the deck or the author.

 Titania’s fortune cards are special.
 I love their peculiarity; compared to normal tarot decks they are smaller, pictures are unusual (a lighthouse, a fox, a lily, etc.), and there is no writing on the cards; you need to refer to the booklet for explanations.

 I enjoy this deck because they are incredibly accurate for me and so different from all the other decks.
 I get a lot of information in a simple spread and the cards have many meanings depending on which cards lie beside them.
 That is an approach that I haven’t seen with any other decks.

 I recently found this deck in one of our moving boxes and I’m delighted.
-It is so different to any other deck I own, and it complements the others greatly.
+It is so different from any other deck I own, and it complements the others greatly.

 These cards provide a very different perspective to all my questions.

 4. Ascension Cards (Accelerate Your Journey to the Light), by Diana Cooper

 This is another great deck with 52 cards, so different to the others.